saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 # 📘 5.
 Analytical Insights & Business Narrative

-With the data cleaned, validated, and modeled into a reliable star schema, the next section focuses on extracting **business-ready insights**.
+With the data cleaned, validated, and modeled into a reliable star schema [View Section](#-7-data-cleaning-summary), the next section focuses on extracting **business-ready insights**.
 Each dashboard has been designed to answer a specific strategic question faced by Global Electronics, moving from product health to customer behavior and regional performance.

 To make the insights digestible for non-technical stakeholders, I designed the narrative around four "Acts."
 Instead of a generic report, I curated each dashboard to tell a specific part of the story—moving from the product portfolio health in Act 1 to the regional efficiency gaps in Act 4.